cdnnnn/cdn/file.md

       "cardsTitle": "Your uploaded files",
       "cardsBody": "Every file shows up here as a card.
 The colored badge in the corner shows the format (VTT/SRT); the small icons below the filename open the exact prompt used for each content type (Summary, Keywords, Questions, Answer, True/False); and the bottom badge shows the file's current status.
 If a dictionary or prompt template is linked to the file, you'll see a small book or checklist icon too.", "cardsBodyEmpty": "You haven't uploaded anything yet, so this area is empty for now.
-Once you do, each file becomes a card showing: a format badge (VTT/SRT), the filename, small icons for each content type's prompt (Summary, Keywords, Questions, Answer, True/False), a book/checklist icon if a dictionary or prompt template is linked, and a status badge at the bottom.", "sortTitle": "Sort the list",
+Once you do, each file becomes a card showing: a format badge (VTT/SRT), the filename, small icons for each content type's prompt (Summary, Keywords, Questions, Answer, True/False), a book/checklist icon if a dictionary or prompt template is linked, and a status badge at the bottom.", "iconSummaryTitle": "Summary icon",
+      "iconSummaryBody": "Opens the prompt used to generate this file's summary.
+Blue means it's been customized for this file; gray means it's still using the default.", "iconKeywordsTitle": "Keywords icon",
+      "iconKeywordsBody": "Opens the prompt used to extract this file's keywords — the tag-shaped icon.", "iconQuestionsTitle": "Assessment Questions icon",
+      "iconQuestionsBody": "Opens the prompt used to generate quiz-style assessment questions — the question-mark icon.", "iconAnswerTitle": "Short Answer icon",
+      "iconAnswerBody": "Opens the prompt used to generate short written answers — the speech-bubble icon.", "iconTrueFalseTitle": "True/False icon",
+      "iconTrueFalseBody": "Opens the prompt used to generate True/False questions — the toggle-switch icon.", "sortTitle": "Sort the list",
       "sortBody": "Sort your files by ID, Name, Date, or Status — click a column again to flip between ascending and descending.", "dateFilterTitle": "Filter by date range",